wasmerio/wasmer/spectests/README.md

     // For parts where mutatation is really needed fn get_mut(&import) -> &mut ImportObject {
-        unsafe { transmute::<&ImportObject, &mut ImportObject>(import) }
+        let res = unsafe { transmute::<&ImportObject, &mut ImportObject>(import) };
+        res
     }
     ```
   - `elem.wast`

 - `SKIP_GLOBAL_VALUE_OFFSETS`
 There is no support for using global values as offset into tables yet.
-I believe this is an issue from cranelift side as well, so we will have to wait for it to be supported.
   - `elem.wast`